-Although nobody likes to believe that anything may go wrong during their journey, having travel insurance gives you the peace of mind to know that you will be able to get the treatment you need should you fall ill or succumb to injury.
+Although nobody likes to believe that anything may go wrong, unforeseen events do happen and having travel insurance gives you the peace of mind to know that you will be able to recover your investment or get the treatment you need should you fall ill or succumb to injury.

 Which travel insurance provider should you book with?